meddion/arduino-sumo-robot/README.md

 # robotic-project
-This repository contains Arduino sketch for a sumo-robot that I and my team were contributing.
+This repository contains an Arduino sketch for a sumo robot that I with my team were making for the summer school program.